Full-Form of EDI (Electronic Data Interchange)

 - Real-Time Processing – It enables the users to experience real-time processing of business information and transactions.
 This speeds up the business cycle up to 61% and allows the companies to execute a transaction in a matter of a few minutes instead of a pro-longer duration, which could be days or weeks or a month.

-- Lower Costs – This helps minimize the costs of traveling, documentation, printing, storage, filing, reproduction, postage, etc.
+- Lower Costs – This helps minimize the costs of travelling, documentation, printing, storage, filing, reproduction, postage, etc.

 - Strengthens Relationships Between Trading Partners – EDI applications shortens delivery time and bring about a lot of transparency in transactions.
 This helps the suppliers gain the buyers’ trust and build profound relationships with them in a matter of short time.

 - Expensive – These applications are expensive.
 The installation of EDI applications in an organization is very complicated and costly too.
 This is why most organizations highly disregard the installation of EDI applications into their systems despite the advantages it has to provide.

 - Network Complexity – Another disadvantage of installing EDI applications is that it generates the requirement to have extensive telecommunications capability.
 This may not be a problematic scenario for well-doing companies, but it becomes huge trouble for small and medium-sized companies.